SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

-The source (Fig.~\ref{fig:J0132}) has been classified as flat-spectrum radio quasar (FSRQ) in \cite{2019ApJS..242....4D} based on its IR colours in WISE, which were selected to match those of known $\gamma$-ray emitting blazars.
+The source (Fig.~\ref{fig:J0132}) has been classified as an FSRQ in \cite{2019ApJS..242....4D} based on its IR colours in \textit{WISE}, which were selected to match those of known $\gamma$-ray emitting blazars.
 An optical counterpart with photometric $z=0.98\,{\pm}\,0.16$ is found in \cite{2015ApJS..219...39R}, and the r-band magnitude listed in SDSS is 19.97.
-The spectra of both components are steep, but significantly different.
+The spectra of both components are steep but significantly different.
 Also, the SBR fluctuates between being below the threshold of 0.25 and above the threshold of 4, failing the source as a milli-lens candidate.
 Component A varies maximally by 4\,\%/yr, component B by 21\,\%/yr, and the total flux by 6\,\%/yr.
 Surprisingly, the distance between the components has decreased more than the 2-$\sigma$ combined error of 1.54\,mas over the course of 4 years.
 That is also inconsistent with a milli-lens.
-The rejection as a milli-lens is also supported by the position of the GAIA photocentre (see Fig.~\ref{fig:J0132}), found in GAIA DR3 with 19.85 G-band magnitude, whose position is very close to the one of component A (2.5\,mas away).
+In addition, the rejection as a milli-lens is supported by the position of the \textit{Gaia} photo-centre (see Fig.~\ref{fig:J0132}), found in \textit{Gaia} DR3 with 19.85 G-band magnitude, whose position is very close to component A (2.5\,mas away).
 This hints at the core-jet nature of the source, with component A being the core.
-The linear distance between the components is $\sim$1.2\,kpc at the given redshift, which puts the source outside the CSO definition.
-The source is most likely a core-jet system.
+The linear distance between the components is $\sim$\,1.2\,kpc at the given redshift, which puts the source outside the CSO definition.
+The source is more likely a core-jet system, although in that case, the large size would still be puzzling, and more variability should be expected.
+The source remains a curious case and more data will shed light on the nature of this interesting source.

-\subsection{J0139+0824 (0137+081)}
+\subsubsection{J0139+0824 (0137+081)}

 The source (Fig.~\ref{fig:J0139}) is unclassified in the literature.
-There is an optical counterpart in SDSS, classified as a galaxy with 21.10\,mag at r-band, and there is a photometric redshift $z=1.05\,{\pm}\,0.11$ from DESI DR8 \citep{2019AJ....157..168D}.
-In the VLBI image there are two steep-spectrum components, separated by $\sim$130\,pc, with some indication of emission towards the centre between them.
-This and the lack of significant variability ($\sim$4\,\%/yr) of this source over 4 years suggests it to be a CSO.
-We judged the spectra to be too different to fit a milli-lens system.
+There is an optical counterpart in SDSS, classified as a galaxy with 21.10\,mag at r-band, and there is a photometric redshift $z=1.05\,{\pm}\,0.11$ from DES DR8 \citep[Dark Energy Survey;][]{2019AJ....157..168D}.
+In the VLBI image there are two steep-spectrum components, separated by $\sim$\,130\,pc, with some indication of emission towards the centre between them.
+This and the lack of significant variability ($\sim$\,4\,\%/yr) of this source over four years suggests it to be a CSO.
+The difference between the spectral indices between components of $\Delta\alpha=0.47$ is larger than our defined threshold and thus does not fit a milli-lens system.

-\subsection{J0203+3041 (0200+304)}
+\subsubsection{J0203+3041 (0200+304)}